After the latest hire by the Memphis Grizzlies, there have now been 14 female assistant coaches in the history of the NBA.

 An nine-year WNBA veteran, she is a two-time WNBA Champion (2016 - Los Angeles Sparks; 2019 - Mystics).
 A three-time All-Star (2013, 2018, 2019), she was named the WNBA Most Improved Player in 2012 and also received an All-WNBA Second Team selection that year.

 Karen Stack Umlauf, Chicago Bulls

-Karen Stack Umlauf has spent nearly three decades in administrative roles with the Bulls' organisation but last year, she was named an assistant coach of the team.
+Karen Stack Umlauf has spent nearly three decades in administrative roles with the Bulls' organisation but in 2018, she was named an assistant coach of the team.